gcgbarbosa/blog/content/blog/docstrings.md

 tags = ["development"]
 +++

-When you're dealing with LLM's structured output, sometimes adding doctrings help the structured decoding process.

-In python, docstrings are used when serializing the Pydantic/dataclasses to JSON before they can be consumed by the LLM API.
+In python, docstrings can be used when serializing the Pydantic/dataclasses to JSON before they can be consumed by the LLM API.

-I did not know, but for Enums, the docstrings are placed below the attribute, not above it.
+I did not know, but for Enums, the docstrings are placed below the attribute:

 ```python
 from enum import Enum